From the jacket:

 —Ryan Warner, host of Colorado Matters, Colorado Public Radio

-“A side-splitting look at handling fertility and adopting as an older parent… LaMarr’s memoir delivers everything it promises…with plenty of humor and raw emotion… All in all, a thoroughly enjoyable, relatable read.”
+“A side-splitting look at adopting as an older parent… LaMarr’s memoir delivers everything it promises…with plenty of humor and raw emotion… All in all, a thoroughly enjoyable, relatable read.”

 —Adoptive Families Magazine, reviewing the “Best Adoption Books of 2015”